When the World as You've Known It Doesn't Exist

 When the World as You've Known It Doesn't Exist is a composition for three sopranos and orchestra by the American composer Ellen Reid.
 The work was commissioned by the New York Philharmonic as part of its "Project 19," an initiative commissioning new works by 19 female composers in honor of the centennial of the ratification of the Nineteenth Amendment to the United States Constitution.
 It was first performed by the sopranos Eliza Bagg, Martha Cluver, and Estelí Gomez and the New York Philharmonic under the direction of Jaap van Zweden at David Geffen Hall on February 20, 2020.
+It has been subsequently performed to popular acclaim by major American orchestras including the Boston Symphony Orchestra in 2022 with Anna Rakitina conducting, and at the Tanglewood Music Center in 2025 with Leonard Weiss conducting.

 Composition

 When the World as You've Known It Doesn't Exist is cast in a single movement and has a performance duration of roughly ten minutes.

 Instrumentation

 The work is scored for three sopranos performing wordless vocalizations and a large orchestra consisting of three flutes (one doubling piccolo), three oboes, three clarinets, two bassoons, contrabassoon, four horns, three trumpets, three trombones, tuba, percussion (bass drum, snare drum, cymbals, tam-tam, tomtoms, vibraphone, suspended cymbal), piano, and strings.